Campaign song

 Campaign songs are songs used by candidates or political campaigns.
 Most modern campaign songs are upbeat popular songs or original compositions that articulate a positive message about a campaign or candidate, usually appealing to patriotism, optimism, or a good-natured reference to a personal quality of the candidate such as their ethnic origin or the part of the country they are from.
 In some cases, the campaign song can be a veiled attack on an opposing candidate or party.
 Some songs originally devised as a campaign song for a specific election have become identified with the party itself in later election cycles; for example, the Likud's campaign song for the 1992 Israeli legislative election, "The Likud is Right", has become the Party's anthem starting in the late 2000s.
-The use of a campaign song is primarily known in the quadrennial United States presidential election, where both major party candidates usually use one or more songs to identify with their campaign.
+The use of a campaign song is primarily known in the quadrennial United States presidential election, where various campaign songs have been used.